front-commerce/developers.front-commerce.com/source/docs/advanced/features/invoices.md

 router.get(
   "/invoices",
-  withMagentoProxyHeaders(config), // To allow a Magento protected by htpasswd makeProtectedProxyRouter(
+  withMagentoProxyHeaders(config), // To allow a Magento protected by .htpasswd makeProtectedProxyRouter(
     (req) => {
       // Am I allowed to view this proxy?